VariantSync/DiffDetective/README.md

 ## Setup

 DiffDetective is a Java Maven library.
 While DiffDetective depends on some custom libraries ([FeatureIDE library](https://featureide.github.io/), [Sat4j](https://sat4j.org/), [Functjonal](https://github.com/VariantSync/Functjonal)) these are prepackaged with DiffDetective.
-So **all you need is [Maven](https://maven.apache.org/)** installed.

-DiffDetective also comes as a **nix package** (see [default.nix](default.nix)).
+So **all you need is Java ≥16 and [Maven](https://maven.apache.org/) or alternatively [Nix](https://nixos.org/)**.
+In the following, we explain the setup with Java and Maven, as well as via Nix.

-### Cloning the repository
+### Cloning the Repository

-First, clone this repository and navigate inside it:
+Clone this repository and navigate inside it:
 ```shell
 git clone https://github.com/VariantSync/DiffDetective
 cd DiffDetective
 ```

+> In case you are using Nix Flakes, you may skip cloning the repository.

-### Building and installing
+### Building and Installing

-You can build and install DiffDetective using Maven such that it can be used in your own `pom.xml`.
+You can build and install DiffDetective with Maven such that it can be used in your own project.
 Alternatively, you can use a jar which includes all necessary dependencies.
 Such a jar can either be built manually using Maven or using Nix.

-#### Building and installing with Maven
+#### Building and Installing With Maven

-For building and installing Maven needs to be installed.
-Either provide it yourselves (e.g., using the system package manager) or, if you have Nix installed, run `nix-shell` (stable Nix) or `nix develop` (Nix Flakes) to provide all necessary build tools.
+First, Maven needs to be installed.
+Either provide it yourself (e.g., using a system package manager or on Windows, download [from their website](https://maven.apache.org/guides/getting-started/windows-prerequisites.html)) or, if you have Nix installed, run `nix-shell` (stable Nix) or `nix develop` (Nix Flakes) to provide all necessary build tools.

 Next, build DiffDetective and install it on your system so that you can access it from your own projects:
 ```shell
 mvn install
 ```

-DiffDetective is now available on your system.
-Add the following to the pom.xml of your Maven project to add DiffDetective as a dependency, but make sure to pick the right version number.
+To add DiffDetective as a dependency to your own project, add the following snippet to the pom.xml of your Maven project, but make sure to pick the right version number.
 You can find the version number of DiffDetective at the top of the pom.xml file of DiffDetective.

 ```xml
 <dependency>